mlswg/mls-protocol/draft-ietf-mls-protocol.md

 4. Use that public key to verify the `signature` field in the Handshake message, with the updated GroupState object as input.

-5. If the signature fails to verify, discared the updated GroupState object and consider the Handshake message invalid.
+5. If the signature fails to verify, discard the updated GroupState object and consider the Handshake message invalid.

 6. If the signature verifies successfully, consider the updated